akeneo/pim-helpcenter/content/updates/02-2020/2-new-warning-message-username-connection.md

 # Connection usernames: new warning messages
-::: meta-data type="Improvement" features="Connections" available="27th of February" link-to-doc="../articles/manage-your-connections.html#why-should-you-use-the-connection-username"
+::: meta-data type="Improvement" features="Connections" available="late February" link-to-doc="../articles/manage-your-connections.html#why-should-you-use-the-connection-username"
 :::

 Whenever one of your connectors is not using the dedicated connection username, we display a warning message in the main Connections screen as well as in the Connection form.